 Because rewarded ads are effective retention mechanics, they complement in-app purchasing systems quite well.
 Rewarded Ads often generate engagement through reward and investment, which encourages further investment through other monetization channels.
 Strive for a diverse monetization approach that provides opportunities for both.
 For example, consider running Rewarded Ads that grant small amounts of premium currency, offsetting the cost of paid content.
-Players with a little premium currency may buy more to supplement a purchase they’re eyeballing, rather than let their currency go to waste.
+Players with some premium currency might buy more currency to supplement a purchase rather than let their currency go to waste.
 For more insight, read this blog on how to get the most out of currency sales.

-Remember, it’s important that your ads integration encourages in-app purchases instead of competing with them and cannibalizing revenue (see the section on economy below).
+It is important that your ads integration encourages in-app purchases instead of competing with them and cannibalizing revenue.

 Don’t lose sight of your game’s economy